apache/bookkeeper/site/bps/BP-38-bypass-journal-ledger.md

     Like `DEFERRED_SYNC`, the normal 'bypass-journal' operation don't advance LAC on the client.
 Only advance LAC using `force` api.
 To support this new 'bypass-journal' option, we need theses changes:

-    - Add persistent callback to LedgerStorage
+    - Add force interface to `LedgerDescriptor` and LedgerStorage

-        Maintain non-persistent entry list(necessary for out of order entry arriving) and `maxPersistentEntryId` on `LedgerDescriptor`
-If the entry is 'bypass-journal', the callback for this entry is not null, and it will receives notification after persistent through legerStorage.
+        Used to flush the data on memTable to persistent device for specific ledger, and this make senses with "one entry logger per ledger" feature.
+        For general SortedLedgerStorage, this "force" operation may has some overhead due to flush data too early.

     - Extend the force request

-        If the force request contains bypass journal option, get `maxPersistentEntryId` from `LedgerDescriptor` or impl force method on `LedgerDescriptor`, which force the entry to persistent device through `LedgerStorage`.
+        If the force request contains bypass journal option, execute force method of `LedgerDescriptor`, which will call LedgerStorage's force interface to flush received entries to persistent device.

     In addition to these changes, we should consider who is responsible for the `force` execution?
 How often to schedule 'force'?
+    To simply the design and give more choices to apps, these choices are up to user.

-3. Add NonPersistentLAC semantic to existing LAC protocol
+3. Add NonPersistentLAC semantic to existing LAC protocol(rejected due to infeasible and complex)

     To not violate LAC semantics like method 1, we can add `NonPersistentLAC` semantic, this includes these changes: